AI Empowers Disease Diagnosis from X-ray, MRI, and CT

 However, reading X-rays well requires experience, and many places lack enough radiologists.
 AI can ease the burden.

-For example, deep-learning models like the famous CheXNet have been trained on hundreds of thousands of chest X-rays.
+Deep-learning models like the famous CheXNet have been trained on hundreds of thousands of chest X-rays.
 CheXNet (a 121-layer CNN) detects pneumonia on chest X-rays with accuracy above practicing physicians.

-In orthopedics, AI-driven X-ray analysis can automatically identify subtle fracture lines that may be missed in busy clinics.
+In some studies AI matched radiologist performance.
+For example, CheXNet exceeded the average doctor's accuracy on pneumonia cases.
 However, tests in real hospitals show limits: one large study found radiologists still outperformed current AI on chest X-rays, achieving higher accuracy in identifying lung findings.
-The AI tools had high sensitivity (72–95% for various findings) but also more false alarms than doctors.

 AI analyzing chest X ray